Minnesota lieutenant governor to replace Franken in Senate

 Smith became lieutenant governor in January 2014.
 She previously worked as Dayton’s chief of staff and held positions at General Mills and Planned Parenthood.

 Last week Franken, 66, also a Democrat, announced his resignation from the seat he has held since 2009.
 The former comedian has denied some of the allegations against him and questioned others.
-Reuters has not independently verified the accusations against Franken.
+Reuters has not independently verified the accusations against him.

 During Wednesday’s news conference, Smith thanked Franken for his service and called him a “champion” for the state.
 She said she respected his decision to resign.